 In the United Kingdom, an order increased the maximum period of release on home detention curfew from 135 to 180 days.
 This increase is designed to reduce prison overcrowding.

-PENAL LAW In Moldova, pursuant to amendments to the criminal code, minimum and maximum punishment limits can be reduced by one-third or one-quarter, respectively in case of guilt plea agreement or when the accused person has requested that the trial be based on evidence presented during the criminal investigation phase.
+In Moldova, pursuant to amendments to the criminal code, minimum and maximum punishment limits can be reduced by one-third or one-quarter, respectively in case of guilt plea agreement or when the accused person has requested that the trial be based on evidence presented during the criminal investigation phase.

 In Russia, amendments to the Code of Criminal Procedure oblige the courts to consider alternatives to pre-trial detention for persons accused of economic crimes to allow them to carry out their business activities.

-PERSONAL BELONGINGS In Hungary, an order of the Prison Service enables prisoners to agree that part of the money sent to their escrow account will be used by the prison administration to settle debts owed by the prisoner to the administration, regardless of the purposes for which the money was initially sent.
+In Hungary, an order of the Prison Headquarters enables prisoners to agree that part of the money sent to their escrow account will be used by the prison administration to settle debts owed by the prisoner to the administration, regardless of the purposes for which the money was initially sent.
 A concerning possible outcome is that prisoners will not agree to such an arrangement voluntarily but rather will agree under pressure from prison staff.

 In Russia, amendments to the Code of Criminal Procedure aim to protect convicted prisoners’ property left unsupervised for the duration of their imprisonment, including their accommodation.

-PRISON REFORM In Belgium, the government is proposing amendments to prison law that would restrict prisoners’ right to complain and limit the scope of independent prison monitoring.
+In Belgium, the government is proposing amendments to prison law that would restrict prisoners’ right to complain and limit the scope of independent prison monitoring.

-PRISONS IN WARTIME In Russia, the recruitment of prisoners by the Ministry of Defence to wage war in Ukraine is still ongoing.
+In Russia, the recruitment of prisoners by the Ministry of Defence to wage war in Ukraine is still ongoing.
 Recruitment campaigns take place in most Russian regions, as well as in regions of Ukraine under Russian occupation.
 An unspecified number of prisoners who took part in the war against Ukraine have already been pardoned by presidential decree.

 In Ukraine, a new law regulates, among other things, the use of prisoner of war (POW) camps during wartime and a post-war period.
 It enables the placement of both POWs and convicted POWs in camps, provided that they are separated from one another.

-PRIVATISATION In Belgium, the Court of Auditors published a report highlighting the continuation of public-private partnerships in prison management that is being carried out without justification from a proper cost-benefit analysis.
+In Belgium, the Court of Auditors published a report highlighting the continuation of public-private partnerships in prison management that is being carried out without justification from a proper cost-benefit analysis.

-PROCEDURAL RIGHTS In Bulgaria, administrative courts continue to award very low amounts of compensation for inhuman and degrading treatment to prisoners held in poor detention conditions.
+In Bulgaria, administrative courts continue to award very low amounts of compensation for inhuman and degrading treatment to prisoners held in poor detention conditions.

 In France, an administrative tribunal, acting as interim relief judge, noted that the authorities failed to implement a previous order aimed at improving detention conditions in a French prison and ordered additional measures.
 The complaint was substantiated by findings from an unannounced visit to this prison carried out by the Bar Association’s vice-chairman, in application of a recently adopted law.